HAZARDOUS ROADWAY ACCIDENTS

 - The government might want to negotiate a settlement.
 This is the reason for the notice.
 You don’t have to agree to the settlement, but you must give the government a chance to respond to your notice before running to court and suing.

 Don’t try to sue the government on your own.
 You might make a critical error that results in your case being dismissed.
+Our experienced hazardous road lawyers in Fort Wayne have the experience you need to file a case against the government.

 MAKING A DIFFERENCE